Anatomy

 After surgery, you will most likely be prescribed medications for short-term pain relief.

 You may also be prescribed a combination of these medications to decrease pain and minimize the need for opioids.
-Although opioids can help relieve pain after surgery, they are a narcotic and can easily become addictive.
+Although opioids can help relieve pain after surgery, they are a narcotic and can become addictive.

 Besides medications that relieve pain, you may also be given ones that lessen the risk of blood clots, such as aspirin.